-Thirty years ago today–on May 14, 1984–Judas Priest vocalist Rob Halford called me up from a gig in Portland, Oregon, to chat about his band’s new album, Defenders of the Faith.
+On May 14, 1984, Judas Priest vocalist Rob Halford called me up from a gig in Portland, Oregon, to chat about his band’s new album, Defenders of the Faith.
 At the time Priest was riding high in the metal world, their last two albums–1981’s Point of Entry and ’82’s Screaming for Vengeance–having both gone platinum (a million copies sold).

 Defenders would also go platinum on the strength of the singles “Freewheel Burning”, “Some Heads Are Gonna Roll”, and “Love Bites”.

 Here’s the story that ran in the May 25, 1984 issue of the Georgia Straight under the headline: JUDAS PRIEST: ON TOP AS LONG AS THE MUSIC’S LOUD.

 I remember thinking at the time that the headline was pretty rockin’.

 Has the band gotten over the management hassles it suffered last year?

 Yes.
 Bill Curbishley is firmly at the helm now.
 For the first time in our career it feels like we’ve got a good manager at the controls.

 I heard that you were talking to Bruce Allen in Vancouver.

 Yeah, Bruce was one of the many contenders that came along when our management left us.
 We were left in the middle of the Screaming for Vengeance tour last year, and spent half of that tour managing our own affairs as we went along, day to day, which nearly drove us mad.

 Bill Curbishley used to look after the Who, didn’t he?